CircuitGremlin/ServerPi/README.md

 # Information
 A few years ago, I built a server with a CM4, a CM4IO board and an asm1064 PCI-e card.
 With the release of the Raspberry Pi 5, I wanted to build a new server.
-I prefer the Geekworm X1009 to the Radxa Penta because it has five ports and the power connector is on the back.<br />
+I prefer the Geekworm X1009 to the Radxa Penta because it has five ports and the power connector is on the back.

 This server case isn't the smallest, but I'm happy with it so far.
 It sits on my media unit and is always visible, so it needs to look good.